-This model retains the emphasis on the liberal arts in the Jesuit tradition while recognizing the requirements for students in pre-professional courses of student to take a heavier and more structured course load in their majors.
+This model retains the emphasis on the liberal arts in the Jesuit tradition while recognizing the requirements for students in pre-professional studies to take a heavier and more structured course load in their majors.
 It includes overlays that allow students to develop skills and perspectives in a broad range of academic disciplines.